oliviasv/Security_Benchmarking_Tool/README.md

 ## Features
 1. Download Audit Policies from a direct link: https://www.tenable.com/;
-1. Import policies and return them to GUI text_box in a human readable form.;
+1. Import policies and return them to GUI text_box in a human readable form;
-3. Save locally the file under a specific name
+3. Save locally the file under a specific name;
-4. Exit the application
+4. Exit the application;
-5. Help Section (in progress)
+5. Help Section (in progress);
-6. About Section (in progress)
+6. About Section (in progress);
+7. Search by name for an option (via a search bar).

 ## Installation
 List of modules that have to be installed and imported in python [pip install "module_name"]: